bguesman/docsify-test/docs/editor/blocks/celestial_body_block.md

 These parameters control how the celestial bodies interact with Expanse's volumetrics and with scene geometry.

+#### Above Horizon

+**C# function:** `bool AboveHorizon()` \
+Returns true when the celestial body is above the horizon, and false otherwise.
+This is the best way to adjust which celestial body's light casts directional shadows, and to script other visibilty-dependent things that are generally tied to time of day in an ad hoc way.

 #### Light Interaction

 **C# member variable:** `Expanse.LightDatatypes.LightInteraction m_lightInteraction` \